nimiq/core-rs-albatross/docs/becoming_validator.md

 stake:stop <staker_address> <value>
 ```

-Where `value` is the amount of NIM to unstake in lunas.
+Where `value` is the amount of NIM to remove stake in lunas.